freerobby/at-anywhere-for-Wordpress/readme.txt

 3. Accept the terms
 4. Click "Edit Application Settings"
 5. Click "Application Detail"
-6. Copy and paste your "Consumer Key" somewhere you won't lose it.
+6. Copy your @anywhere API Key to your clipboard.
 You'll need this later.

 Part 2: Install the plugin as you would any other Wordpress plugin.

-Part 3: Configure the plugin
+Part 3:
+1. From your Wordpress dashboard, click "Settings"
+2. Select "Configure @anywhere"
+3. Paste your @anywhere API Key into the settings field, and click save!

+Your blog is now configured with @anywhere!